Get notified of page updates

 Other Medical Concerns for People with Inherited Mutations

-Some mutations in the gene cause a subset of that is sometimes referred to as Muir-Torre syndrome.
-In addition to increased risk of cancers, people with Muir-Torre syndrome also have increased risk of developing uncommon skin tumors.
+Some mutations in genes cause skin changes that are sometimes referred to as Muir-Torre syndrome.
+Muir-Torre syndrome is very rare in people with MSH6 mutations.
+In addition to increased risk of Lynch syndrome cancers, people with Muir-Torre syndrome also have an increased risk of developing uncommon skin tumors.
 These rare skin tumors include sebaceous adenomas and carcinomas, which occur in glands that produce an oily substance called sebum (sebaceous glands).
 Multiple rapidly growing tumors called keratoacanthomas may also occur, usually on sun-exposed areas of skin.
-Annual skin examination by a is recommended for all individuals with inherited mutations, whether or not they or a family member have a known history of these skin tumors.
+Annual skin examination by a is recommended for all individuals with inherited MSH6 mutations, whether or not they or a family member have a known history of these skin tumors.

-There are options using assisted reproduction technology and preimplantation genetic diagnosis for parents to select embryos that are free of inherited mutations.
+There are options using assisted reproductive technology and preimplantation genetic diagnosis for parents to select embryos that are free of inherited MSH6 mutations.